The Tour de France stands out as the top long-distance cycling race in the world.

 Use it to relax after a day at the race.
 Swim in the pool or try the sauna.
 Fitness options help if you want to cycle yourself.

 The Dolly Blue Bar sits by the river.
 It serves drinks and light meals.
-Enjoy views while you rest.
+Enjoy the views while you rest.

 Dining comes at the Riverside Restaurant.
 Menus use British ingredients with fresh takes.